Genial937/cy-movies/README.md

-# cy-movies
+#cy-movies

-# Create database called movies
+#Create database on your localhost called movies

 #Clone the project and put it inside Xammp/htdocs folder